moh-i-ahmed/moh-i-ahmed/README.md

-Hi there, I'm Mohammed Ahmed but feel free to call me Mo 😀.
+Hi there, I'm Mohammed but feel free to call me Mo 😀.

 I'm a passionate hands-on software engineer interested in way too many things.
 My two favorite parts of building software are; the feeling of creativity when bringing imagination to life through code, and the iterative improvements/optimizations that can be made along the way.